 Note that both sides of \eqref{e:intexka} are made of continuous functions with respect to the variable $x$ and hence we can integrate over $X$ with respect to the finite Borel measure $\nu$ and get

-But the sequence $(\ol{e_n})_n$ is an orthonormal basis of $L^2(X,\nu)$ as well and hence, this means that the operator $L_K$ is a Hilbert-Schimdt operator and its Hilbert-Schmidt norm is given by the formula \eqref{e:hs}. \end{proof}
+But the sequence $(\ol{e_n})_n$ is an orthonormal basis of $L^2_\FF(X,\nu)$ as well and hence, this means that the operator $L_K$ is a Hilbert-Schimdt operator and its Hilbert-Schmidt norm is given by the formula \eqref{e:hs}, see Subsection~\ref{ss:hso}. \end{proof}

 The operator $L_K$ defined as in \eqref{e:leka} is called the \emph{integral operator} with \emph{symbol} $K$.